 Soundness means that SLOTHY emits code which is functionally equivalent to the original code.
-Considering the complexity of the components involved - SLOTHY itself, its implementation, and the underlying constraint solver - it is important to have an approach to establishing soundness that does not require trust in either of those components.
-In this section, we sketch such an approach, similar to the "verified transformers" of $[BGL^+20]$ - full elaboration and mechanization, however, is left for future work.
+Considering the complexity of the components that go into a SLOTHY-based optimization - including SLOTHY itself, its implementation, and the underlying constraint solver - it is important to have an approach to establishing soundness that does not require trust in either of those components.
+In this section, we sketch such an approach - full elaboration and mechanization, however, is left for future work.

-The essential idea is that for fixed-instruction optimizations, correctness should be a consequence of the produced code having a computational flow graph (CFG) isomorphic to that of the input code.
-Moreover, such an isomorphism can be checked for efficiently once provided with the underlying permutation of the optimization, which is part of the solver's output.
-In other words, a CFG-preserving optimization step can be verified independently of the constraint modelling approach, the implementation, and the underlying solver.
-Our SLOTHY implementation performs such a CFG-isomorphism check before emitting the optimized code, but independent verification tooling should be implemented.
+The essential idea is that for optimizations that do not change instructions but only their order and register usage, correctness should be a consequence of the produced code having a computational flow graph (CFG) isomorphic to that of the input code.
+Moreover, such an isomorphism can be checked for efficiently once provided with the underlying permutation of the optimization - the "certificate"/witness of the isomorphism in the complexity theoretic sense - which is part of the solver's output.
+In other words, a CFG-preserving optimization step can be verified independently of the constraint modelling approach, the implementation, and the underlying solver: Instead, only the (manual or automatic) code-to-CFG parser as well as the graph isomorphism checker would need to be trusted.
+Our SLOTHY implementation (see Section 5) itself performs such a CFG-isomorphism check before outputting results of core optimization steps, but independent verification tooling can and should be implemented.

 There are some non-trivial details to be considered in the above blueprint, which we briefly outline.
 First, the approach assumes that the semantics of some code is a function of the code's CFG, which requires the CFG to e.g. at least include reads/writes to memory.
-However, as explained in Section 4.12, SLOTHY does not consider dependencies through memory and elides it from the CFG.
+However, as explained in Section 3.12, SLOTHY does not consider dependencies through memory and elides it from the CFG.
 This is a valid transformation under the assumption that the code under consideration does indeed not have dependencies through memory, but nonetheless constitutes a CFG-altering preprocessing prior to the core CFG-preserving optimization that needs independent verification.
-A similar comment applies to offset rewrites (Section 4.13), which too can be viewed as CFG-altering preprocessing steps.
+A similar comment applies to address modifications (Section 3.13), which too can be viewed as CFG-altering preprocessing steps.